Vision Rehab Resources for Occupational Therapists

 Where can an occupational therapist learn more about vision rehab??

 It was my pleasure to be a part of the Vision Rehab Roadshow in Calgary, Alberta, CA working with Dr. Charles Boulet.
 Dr. Boulet and I presented a two day conference that was amazing.
 There were discussions about lenses and visual diagnosis and so much more.
 The second day was all activities for improving visual skills.
 This course was amazing and you can get it at VisionMechanic.net along with some other great courses we put together.

 My first course was Mary Warren’s Vision Processing Impairment .
 This teaches the basics of eye movement assessment, visual field treatment and puts it in a nice functional context.
 It was a great course that got me much more aware of the visual problems neurological patients face and how to fix them.

 If Mary Warren is the OT reaching towards optometry, Mitchell Scheiman is the optometrist reaching out to OTs.
 His courses and books are specifically teaching OD skills to OTs.
-I refer to this book frequently and it needs to be on more OT’s shelves.
+I refer to Understanding and Managing Vision Deficits: A Guide for Occupational Therapists frequently and it needs to be on more OT’s shelves.

 Vision Rehab articles that are important for OT’s